JetBrains/guide/site/java/tutorials/managing-dependencies/add-dependencies/index.md

 For production code, we probably want to use stable versions, so let's select the **Only stable** checkbox again.
 With this option enabled, IntelliJ IDEA will exclude any dependencies that have no stable versions, and hide them from the list.
 Now we can select the latest stable version and add this to our project.
 Let's also **Load Maven Changes** again.

 Finally, let's also add a new dependency to the Kotlin module.
 Let's switch to the Kotlin module and open the pom.xml for this module.
-Open the Dependencies Tool Window and search for Ktor.
+Open the **Dependencies tool window** and search for Ktor.

 ![Search Ktor](search-ktor.png)